andressablima/snap-intro-section/README.md

 ## Overview

-Project of section using drop drown menu and mobile menu with JavaScript.
-Projecting in development :)
+Project of section using drop drown menu and mobile menu with JavaScript

 ### The challenge